Round-up: CoronaVirus and Email Marketing

 Many thanks to Janet Roberts, who manages content for our OI newsletter; she pulled together a short list on short notice to get us started.

-Please send any other webinars, offers, swipe files, articles or other resources that you feel are valuable to me at firstname.lastname@example.org with 'CV Roundup' in the subject line and I'll add them to the post.
+Please send any other webinars, complimentary subscriptions, swipe files, articles or other resources that you feel are valuable to me at firstname.lastname@example.org with 'CV Roundup' in the subject line and I'll add them to the post.
 Thanks!

 by Worldata, April 2, 2020, 3:00 PM ET

-This webinar will focus on the best email marketing techniques to utilize during this period of unease.
+This webinar focused on the best email marketing techniques to utilize during this period of unease.
 Whether you are reaching B2B or B2C audiences, this webinar will share key stats, techniques and methods to ensure performance and appropriateness during these diffucult times.
 Featuring Jay Schwedelson, Worldata.